sumup-oss/circuit-ui/MIGRATION.md

 ## 🤖 Codemods

-Some of the changes in this guide can be automated with _codemods_, small scripts that modify the source code automatically.
-Changes that can be codemodded are marked with a robot emoji (🤖) and the name of the transform (e.g. _button-props_).
-The codemods are built with [jscodeshift](https://github.com/facebook/jscodeshift) and can be run through the Circuit UI CLI.
+Some of the changes in this guide can be automated with _codemods_, small scripts that modify your app's source code automatically.
+Changes that can be codemodded are marked with a robot emoji (🤖) and the name of the transform (e.g. _button-variant-enum_).
+The codemods are built with [jscodeshift](https://github.com/facebook/jscodeshift) and can be run through the CLI that ships with Circuit UI.
 Here is an overview of all available options (you can view this help menu by running `yarn circuit-ui migrate --help`):

 ```sh
 yarn circuit-ui migrate